Main illustration: CACHETEJACK

 One of the reasons NPS surveys are so popular is because they’re quick to complete.
 While that’s true, it’s still important to recognize that folks have taken time out of their day to help us, tell them how we plan to use the information for their benefit, and set response expectations in case they need urgent assistance.

 Just like the follow-up question, these “thank you” messages are tailored depending on the rating a customer has given, and are sent using our recently released event-based messaging feature.
 There’s value in doing this as it strengthens the relationship with your customers and creates a better survey experience which will make them more likely to respond in future.

 Delivering action with your NPS results

-The last piece of the puzzle is to listen to your customers and put their feedback to good use.
-At Intercom, we do this in a few ways.
+The last piece of the puzzle is to listen to your customers and put their feedback to good use and show them that you’ve taken action.

 Advocating for NPS insights

-While we don’t believe that NPS should be the only input a company considers, the work that the Advocacy team has undertaken in the last 12 months has transformed it into a truly valuable metric – it serves to shine a light on the opportunities ahead for Intercom and it’s customers.
+While we don’t believe that NPS should be the only input a company considers, the work that the Advocacy team has undertaken has transformed it into a truly valuable metric – it serves to shine a light on the opportunities ahead for Intercom and its customers.

-We’ll continue to experiment, learn, and adapt this program while always staying true to our mission to turn every Intercom customer into an advocate.
+We’ll continue to experiment, learn, and adapt our survey methods while always staying true to our mission to turn every Intercom customer into an advocate.